 Faculty and students may use digitized collection slides in classes for lectures and presentations, and some images may already exist in a digital format.
 To have slides scanned for class, please select the slides and give them to the curators at least two weeks in advance of the lecture.
 Digital images are available for users as requested.
 Users may load images on to a flash drive, CD or DVD.
 In the case of copyrighted images, there will be restrictions on use.

-The VRC has a collection of more than 400 videos and DVDs available for use by faculty and students.
-Videos/DVDs may be used for class, signed-out and borrowed overnight, or put on reserve.
+The VRC has a collection of more than 100 videos and DVDs available for use by faculty and students.
+Videos/DVDs are also available through Library Media Services located in Hornbake Library.
+Videos/DVDs may be live-streamed in class, signed-out and borrowed overnight, or put on reserve.
 The collection is arranged alphabetically and a list of titles with short descriptions is available for viewing.

 The VRC acquires visual materials that support the needs and goals of the School's programs: Architecture, Urban Planning, Historic Preservation, Smart Growth and Real Estate Development.
 Curators select new materials with input from faculty and students in response to ever-changing theories about the built environment.
 There are always new buildings going up, planning theories being put into practice, and new preservation projects to document.
 When new courses are added to the curriculum, additions are made in those subject areas.
 Sources for images and DVD/videos include commercial vendors, faculty donations from travel and research, and requests for copy work.

 Over the years, the VRC has been the beneficiary of a number of important historic collections.
 When receiving such gifts, the aim is to incorporate as many of the images as possible into the existing classification scheme.
 Gifts to the VRC include the following works: